 The Function of a Condenser

 Every condenser has three distinct phases.
 The desuperheating phase is the initial step.
 The vapor entering the condenser has already been superheated and pressured in the evaporator and compressor.
 Desuperheating is removing the heat from vapor and converting it to a liquid.
 The next phase is the changing or condensation state when we lose additional heat and reach a point where 10% of the refrigerant is vapor, and 90% is liquid.
-A sub-cooling condition is a third and final phase.
+A sub-cooling condition is the third and final phase.
 The sub-cooling condition ensures that the liquid refrigerant does not become vapor again even if the temperature rises.

 Condenser specification is usually set by the client in the form of a condenser datasheet.
 All those requirements or specifications of the condenser are included on the manufacturer’s design and selection sheet.
-In general, the following details constitutes the specification of a typical condenser:
+In general, the following details constitute the specification of a typical condenser:

 - Design and Operating Temperature